-And last but not least, I congratulate the Secretary General of the Academy, my honourable brother, Professor Koutoub Moustapha Sano, for this outstanding achievement in a very short period of taking charge of the Secretariat General of the Academy.
+And last but not least, I congratulate the Secretary General of the Academy, my honourable brother, Professor Koutoub Moustapha Sano, for this outstanding achievement since assuming office at the Secretariat General of the Academy.
 May Allāh sustain him and grant him success in his duties.

-DR. YOUSEF BIN AHMAD AL-OTHAIMEEN Secretary General of the Organization of Islamic Cooperation
+MR. HISSEIN BRAHIM TAHA Secretary General of the Organization of Islamic Cooperation